smutt/rssac002-web-api/README.md

 `sum` may be set or not set for all entry points.
 If set, data for all RSIs is summed together for each date.
 If `week` is set, data is summed together for each week.

+If all RSIs report `null` for a given date their summed value is `null`, otherwise `null` is treated as 0 when summing values.

 `sum` has no effect for entry points `instances-detail`, `load-time`, and `zone-size`.

 `sum` defaults to `null`.